 How does taking the DLAB help my military career?

 Your DLAB score will also determine which category of languages you can be assigned to.
 The category system was developed due to the difference in difficulty between certain languages.
-In the category system, those languages that are believed to be the hardest are designated as a category IV.
-The easiest languages are placed in category I. Their designation is based off of lettering systems, grammatical structures, intonations and overall difference from the English language.
+In the category system, those languages that are believed to be the hardest are designated as category IV.
+The easiest languages are placed in category I. Their designation is based off of lettering systems, grammatical structures, intonations, and overall differences from the English language.
 The scores required for each category are as such

 - Category I language: 95 or higher (French, Italian, Portuguese, Spanish)

 - Category II language: 100 or higher (German, Indonesian)